Eshikamahajan/Data-Analysis/README.md

 |Handling Categorical Data  | Sklearn.preprocessing    |
 |Statistics                 | Statistics               |
 |Saving Figures in tiff     | Image                    |

+## Work 2.0
+kindly visit Rewarding students for my work under the same project where I wrote a code to select random students who filled a survey.

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.
 Please make sure to update tests as appropriate.